chenxinye/mhodlr/docs/source/precision.rst

             u: 0.0156

-Or you can leave the ``emax`` empty, use default value for it, then it can be
+Or you can leave the ``emax`` empty, use default value for it, then it can be:
 .. code:: matlab

   precision(6, 2, 1, 1, 0.5, 1)

-the result is similar
+the result is similar:
 .. code:: bash

   precision with properties: